towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 - Option screen selections
 - Trainer ID (boxed pokemon won't count as traded)
 - Wild pokemon randomizer seed
+The player can now choose whether or not to generate a new Trainer ID when selecting New Game Plus.

 #Gameplay-Related Features